 Maybole is the ancient capital of Carrick.
 As Miniboll it has a recorded history going back to the 1100s.
-Today it lies astride the A77 en route south from Ayr to Stranraer and is home amongst other things to an active campaign for a bypass to ease the impact of through traffic on the narrow High Street.
+Until a bypass opened in early 2022 it lay astride the A77 en route south from Ayr to Stranraer.
+This has since taken through traffic off the town's roads.

 Today's visitor finds a town whose lengthy history is evident from the many fine buildings on view.
 Maybole High Street is especially striking, running from the imposing Town Hall built in 1887 to the equally impressive and much more unexpected Maybole Castle dominating a street corner in the town.